Chime

 Reflections

 The harder question was whether the premise held up at all.
-Technology in nature can deepen the connection or quietly replace it.
+Technology in nature can deepen our connection to it or quietly replace it.
 We chose to sit with that contradiction rather than resolve it, and framed the project speculatively as a result.

 Working on the mobile view,